 The goal of guerrilla filmmaking is often to challenge mainstream viewpoints and make films that are outside of the mainstream Hollywood tradition.

-Some guerrilla filmmakers have used their movies as vehicles for social or political unrest, while others have simply used it as an outlet to express themselves creatively.
+Some guerrilla filmmakers have used their movies as vehicles for social or political unrest, while others have simply used them as an outlet to express themselves creatively.

 What Is Guerilla Filmmaking?